It is a rare form of chromosomal rearrangement. It occurs in humans’ five pairs of acrocentric chromosomes, such as 13, 14, 15, 21, and 22.

-The most frequent forms of Robertsonian translocations occur when the long arms of two acrocentric chromosomes fuse in the centromere and the two short arms are lost.
+The most frequent forms of Robertsonian translocations occur when the long arms of two acrocentric chromosomes fuse in the centromere, and the two short components are lost.

 A Robertsonian translocation in a balanced way does not produce excess or deficit of genetic material and does not cause health problems.

-In unbalanced forms, Robertsonian translocations cause deletions or chromosomal additions, resulting in syndromes of multiple malformations, which include trisomy 13 (Patau syndrome) and trisomy 21 (Down syndrome).
+In unbalanced forms, Robertsonian translocations cause deletions or chromosomal additions, resulting in multiple malformations syndromes, including trisomy 13 (Patau syndrome) and trisomy 21 (Down syndrome).

-A Robertsonian translocation occurs, for example, when the long arms of chromosomes 13 and 14 are fused, no significant genetic material is lost, and the person is completely normal despite the translocation.
+A Robertsonian translocation occurs, for example, when the long arms of chromosomes 13 and 14 are fused, no significant genetic material is lost, and the person is entirely average despite the translocation.

-Most people with Robertsonian translocations have 45 chromosomes in each of their cells, however, all the essential genetic material is present and appear normal.
+Most people with Robertsonian translocations have 45 chromosomes in each of their cells.
+However, all the essential genetic material is present and appears normal.

-However, their offspring may be normal and carry the fusion chromosome (depending on which chromosome is represented in the gamete), or they may inherit a missing or extralarge arm from an acrocentric chromosome.
+However, their offspring may be expected and carry the fusion chromosome (depending on which chromosome is represented in the gamete), or they may inherit a missing or extralarge arm from an acrocentric chromosome.

-This child has inherited the Robertsonian translocation chromosome 14-21, as well as normal chromosome 21 of the parent carrier, and a normal chromosome 14 and 21 normal chromosome of the other parent.
+This child has inherited the Robertsonian translocation chromosome 14-21, normal chromosome 21 of the parent carrier, and a normal chromosome 14 and 21 normal chromosome of the other parent.

-A parent who is a carrier of a Robertsonian translocation involving chromosome 21 has a high risk of having an affected child with Down syndrome, compared with the low recurrence in regular Down syndrome of trisomy 21 (which is due to an error in cell division, and has a recurrence risk of approximately 1 in 100).
+A parent who is a carrier of a Robertsonian translocation involving chromosome 21 has a high risk of having an affected child with Down syndrome, compared with the low recurrence in the chronic Down syndrome of trisomy 21 (which is due to an error in cell division and has a recurrence risk of approximately 1 in 100).

 The figures observed for Robertsonian translocation carriers involving chromosome 21 with a baby born with Down syndrome are 10% if the mother is a translocation carrier and 2.5% if the parent is a translocation carrier.

-Robertsonian translocations are rearrangements of the acrocentric chromosomes 13-15 and 21-22.
+Robertsonian translocations rearrange the acrocentric chromosomes 13-15 and 21-22.

-Cytologically, between homologous chromosomes one can not distinguish isochromosomes that originate through the duplication of a single homolog.
+Cytologically, between homologous chromosomes, one can not distinguish isochromosomes that originate by duplicating a single homolog.
 Both types of rearrangements may be involved in aneuploidy.